thomasesmith/vw-car-net-api/README.md

 }
 ````

 > This token expiry is set for about 15 minutes in to the future, but I have found that it's not a "firm" expiration time for your token.
 It seems more to be the expiration time if you were to then stop making requests.
 Each request you make with your token seems to lengthen your tokens expiry time to 15 more minutes in to the future.
-But if you wait 15 minutes between your last and next request using your token, you will start getting token expiry errors.
+But if you wait 15 minutes between your last and next request using your token, your requests will then produce token expiry errors.

->If any of your requests respond with a 500 error ("Something went wrong"), or a 403 response with "Vehicle session expired" message, simply re-perform the account/pin authorization request, **using the same token you were first issued**.
+>If any of your requests suddenly begin responding with a 500 error ("Something went wrong"), or a 403 response with "Vehicle session expired" message, simply re-perform the account/PIN authorization request, **using the same token you were first issued**.
 This will "refresh" the token, and issue it a new expiry time of 15 minutes in the future.
 You can then continue to use it for requests.
 In this instance, **you don't have to repeat the first email/password log in request and get a new token.**

 ***

 ## View Your Vehicle's "Status"
 Now that you're all logged in and authorized, you can begin poking around.
-Start by getting your cars current "status.""
-The status is a summary of your vehicle that includes a lot of stuff: your car's GPS coordinates, its odometer reading, its charge status and approximate driving range, etc..
+Start by getting your cars current "status."
+The status is a summary of your vehicle that includes a lot of stuff: your car's GPS coordinates, its odometer reading, its charging status and approximate driving range, etc..

 #### Request
 ````